-Software Engineering is a layered technology.
+The main objective of software engineering layers is to help software developers obtain high-quality software.
 There are four types of layers in Software Engineering such as – Tools, methods, process, A quality focus.

 i.
-A quality focus: Total quality management, six sigma and similar philosophies foster a continuous process improvement culture and it is a culture that ultimately leads to the development of software engineering.
-The bedrock that supports software engineering is called A quality focus.
+A quality focus: It is a culture that ultimately leads to the development of software engineering.
+The bedrock that supports software engineering, it says A quality focus.

 ii.
 Process: According to Ivar Jacobson, A process defines who is doing what, when and how to reach a certain goal.
-Otherwise, a process defines a framework that must be established for the effective delivery of software engineering technology.
-The software process forms the basis for management control of software projects and establishes the context in which technical methods are applied for work products are produced such as – models, documents, data, reports, forms, etc.
+The software process forms the basis for management control of software projects.
+It establishes the context in which technical methods are applied for work products are produced.

 iii.
 Methods: Software Engineering methods provide the technical “how to’s for building software“.
 Methods encompass a broad array of tasks that include communication, requirements analysis, design modelling, program construction, testing and support.